v0lta/NumPy-backprop/feedforward/README.md

 ## MNIST digit recognition in numpy.

 To run the experiments execute './download_mnist.sh'.
-The script will create the './data' folder and extract the MNIST train and test samples there.
+The script will create the './data' folder download the MNIST data from http://yann.lecun.com and extract the MNIST train and test samples there.

 To train and test the dense classifier run
 'python train_dense_mnist.py'.